QuaSi-Software/Documentation/docs/gensim_user_manual.md

 Quickstart:

 - Download the zip-file and save it **locally** to your computer (don't use remote disks for better performance). **Note:** Strictly avoid umlaute in the file path as this can cause a crash of Excel-VBA!
-- unpack the zip-file
+- Unpack the zip-file
-- install the required dependencies, at least *Microsoft Excel®* and OpenStudio (see below for details!)
+- Install the required dependencies, at least *Microsoft Excel®* and OpenStudio (see below for details!)
+- Allow file `GenSim.xlsm` to be accessed in the file property settings
-- start GenSim using the `GenSim.xlsm` and check the correct file paths in the *INSTALLATION* tab
+- Start GenSim by opening file `GenSim.xlsm` and check the correct file paths in the *INSTALLATION* tab
+- Enable macros and access to the VBA Object Model in the *Microsoft Excel®* Trust Center

 See chapter 3 & 4 for detailed description on how to use GenSim.